 California

-• Alameda, CA: Alameda Backyard Growers is an all volunteer group who helps to harvest extra fruit from backyards in Alameda and donate it to the Alameda Food Bank.
-Fruit donors or volunteers should contact (510) 239-PICK (7425) or alamedabackyardgrowers@gmail.com.
+• Alameda, CA: Alameda Backyard Growers is an all volunteer group harvesting extra fruit from backyards in Alameda and donating to the Alameda Food Bank.
+Fruit donors or volunteers should contact (510) 239-PICK (7425) or info@alamedabackyardgrowers.org.

 • Berkeley, CA: North Berkeley Harvest is an unofficial group of friends and volunteers who pick and share fruit with local food initiatives.
 (510) 812-3369 or northberkeleyharvest@gmail.com

-• Davis, CA: Community Harvest of Davis (formerly the Davis team of Village Harvest) is a nonprofit organization, run entirely by volunteers, that harvests fruit from residential trees and donates it to agencies that feed people in need.
+• Davis, CA: Community Harvest of Davis is a nonprofit volunteer run organization that harvests fruit from residential trees and donates it to agencies that feed people in need.
 (530) 759-9792.
+Facebook: Community Harvest of Davis

 • Healdsburg, CA

-• Los Angeles, CAFood Forward staff and volunteers rescue surplus produce each week from fruit trees, farmers markets and the Los Angeles Wholesale Produce Market and donate to hunger relief agencies across 8 counties in Southern California.
+• Los Angeles, CAFood Forward staff and volunteers rescue surplus produce from fruit trees, farmers markets and the Los Angeles Wholesale Produce Market and donate to hunger relief agencies across Southern California.

-• Marin County, CA: Share the Bounty Marin is an effort started by youthful Tiburon residents to help share abundant fruit and produce from homes with the local food bank, now a program of extrafood.org.
-Pick up service, drop off locations, and harvesting services may be available, and additional volunteers are needed.
+• Marin County, CA: Share the Bounty Marin partners with Extra Food (extrafood.org) to share abundant fruit and produce from homes with the local food bank.

-• Merced, CAMerced County Gleaning "Picking for Purpose" is a gleaning project of the Merced County Food Bank started in 2017 to collect fresh fruit and vegetables from local homes and farms to reduce hunger and food waste.
-Sign up through the website.
+• Merced, CA: Merced County Food Bank operates a "Glean, Grow, Give" gleaning program to collect fresh fruit and vegetables from local homes and farms to reduce hunger and food waste.

 • Sacramento, CA